C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 By Eliane Schmid

-*Learning outcome: map literacy/knowing what projection does to a map and how it is a construct*
+*Learning outcome: hands-on experience to understand what a projection does to a map and how it is a construct*

-In the video, LeBlanc talks about map projections as one of the elements defining perspective. **Read the Wikipedia notice to understand [what a map projection is](https://en.wikipedia.org/wiki/Map_projection) and how distorsion is inherent to it**.
+In the video, the discussant talks about map projections as one of the elements defining perspective. **Read the Wikipedia notice to understand [what a map projection is](https://en.wikipedia.org/wiki/Map_projection) and how distorsion is inherent to it**.

 **Now play with different map projections**.
 Consult [Country Centered Map Projections](https://engaging-data.com/country-centered-map-projections/) and click on the country you are currently living in.
 Try different map projections to see how this changes the way the country is being displayed.
 Think about why different map projections exist.
 What is their purpose?